-- All members of staff have been provided with a copy of part one of KCSIE, 2020 which provides an overview of safeguarding duties and responsibilities.
+• All members of staff have been provided with a copy of part one of KCSIE, 2021 which provides an overview of safeguarding duties and responsibilities.
 School leaders will read the entire document.
-All members of staff who work directly with children should read Part 1 and Annex A and must sign to confirm that they have read and understood both sections.
-This information is kept in the Safeguarding File and on the Single Central Record. - The DSL will ensure that all new staff and volunteers (including temporary staff) are appropriately inducted in the school's internal safeguarding procedures and communication lines.
-As a minimum, this will include - o the child protection policy - o the behaviour policy - o the staff behaviour policy (sometimes called a code of conduct) - o the safeguarding response to children who go missing from education; and - o the role of the DSL (including the identity of the DSL and any deputies).
+All members of staff who work directly with children should at least read Part 1 and must sign to confirm that they have read and understood.

+All staff working directly with children:

+- Are expected to read at least Part 1 of KCSIE - Should reassure victims of abuse that they are being taken seriously, they will be supported and kept safe - Should not give children the impression they are creating a problem or made to feel ashamed for making a report - Should know the indicators of abuse and neglect for specific safeguarding issues e.g. child criminal exploitation and child sexual exploitation - Should be aware that multiple safeguarding issues often overlap with one another - Should be aware of the risk factors that increase the likelihood of involvement in serious violence - The DSL will ensure that all new staff and volunteers (including temporary staff) are appropriately inducted in the school's internal safeguarding procedures and communication lines.
+As a minimum, this will include - o the Child Protection Policy - o the Behaviour Policy - o the Staff Code of Conduct - o the safeguarding response to children who go missing from education; and - the role of the DSL (including the identity of the DSL and any deputies).
+Posters are displayed around the school to identify the DSL and Deputy DSLs. - All staff members (including temporary staff) will receive appropriate safeguarding and child protection training (organised by the DSL) which will enable them to:
-(A summary leaflet is available to be given to staff and volunteers to support this process.)